Victor-Adebayo/My-Profile-Card/README.md

 This Project is my first in Flutter and Dart

-I  built a simple prfile card for myself.
+I  built a simple profile card for myself.

-In this projects, I started learning about flutter widgets.
+In this project, I started learning about flutter widgets.

 In this project, Ive learnt about widgets like Scaffold, Material App, Rows and Colums.